SummaryRead the full fact sheet

 - long-standing cracks in the teeth

 - spreading infection – once the pulp becomes infected, it loses its ability to fight the spread of the infection.
 If bacteria find their way into the pulp chamber, the bacteria will multiply.
-This can cause a severe infection or an endodontic abscess (a pocket or ‘blister’ of pus) when it spreads into the surrounding bone
+This can cause an infection or an endodontic abscess (a pocket or ‘blister’ of pus) when it spreads into the surrounding bone which can become severe.

-- localised bone loss – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone
+- bone loss in the area – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone

-- loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew and may affect appearance if the tooth is near the front of the mouth.
-Tooth replacement with dentures, bridges or dental implants are costly and may not be possible or tolerated, especially if the infection has already caused advanced bone loss.
+- loss of tooth – the tooth may have to be removed, which can affect eating or appearance.
+Tooth replacement options are available but may be limited if the infection has already caused advanced bone loss.

 Diagnosis of tooth pulp problems